lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

 ## ⚙️ Project Configuration
 # Refactoring the previous Demo into modular components.
-1. Extract all variables to variables.tf file.
-This file contains all variable definitions of the main project.
+1. Extracting variables to variables.tf.
+Move all variable declarations to a dedicated variables.tf file in the root project directory.
     ```bash
         #Variables
         variable avail_zone {}